 Tony Jones from IMG Academy (FL) is the topic.
 A member of the Class of 2016, he first opened eyes at the brand’s All-American Combine (Southeast Regional).
 An invite followed to the game at Raymond James Stadium as North defeated South, 35-0.

 The plan was for him to line up alongside Arizona commit J.J.
-Taylor, West Virginia commit Reese Donahue, Minnesota commit Conner Olson, Clemson commit Zerrick Cooper, Oregon State commit Artavis Pierce and Nebraska commit Jack Stoll, South Florida commit Chris Oladokun and Pac-12 Conference target D.J.
+Taylor, Clemson commit Zerrick Cooper, Oregon State commit Artavis Pierce, Nebraska commit Jack Stoll, South Florida commit Chris Oladokun and Pac-12 Conference target D.J.
 Davidson, among others.

 It wasn’t meant to be, however.
 Not necessarily a bad thing, truth be told, as recruiting took off.
 Jones was a hot commodity.
 With double-digit offers to essentially start, and nearly 20-plus at the end, the focus turned toward the future and playing at the next level.